BrendonCon/bem-force/README.md

 **PLEASE NOTE:** A working example implementation can be found in **[./scss/app.scss](https://github.com/BrendonCon/BemForce/blob/master/scss/app.scss)**.

 ## Install
 Ensure you have Ruby **2.1.5** and Sass **3.4.21** or greater installed.
 I have added unit tests for the functions in BEMForce making use of Oddbird's [True](https://github.com/oddbird/true) Sass unit testing framework.
 You will need to install two depedencies for unit testing, True and True-Cli.
+You will need to install the **NPM dependencies** as well if you want to use gulp to build or watch etc.

 **Install true gem:**
 ```